-You will be introduced to many of the important aspects of conditioning the equine athlete in various disciplines.
-You will investigate topics which include base conditioning, aerobic and anaerobic exercise and recovery, monitoring of conditioning gains and prevention of health and performance problems and more.
-This course provides practical and updated information needed to ensure a safe and effective training program through applied scientific knowledge of exercise physiology.
+Examine many of the important aspects of conditioning the equine athlete in various disciplines.
+Investigate topics including base conditioning, aerobic and anaerobic exercise and recovery, monitoring of conditioning gains, and prevention of health and performance problems.
+Gain the practical and updated information needed to ensure a safe and effective training program through applied scientific knowledge of exercise physiology.

 Currently, I am utilizing what I learned through the Equine Guelph Classes every single day.
 The Exercise Physiology course has allowed me to better understand and care for the racehorses I work with because of my knowledge about muscles and tissues from the class.

-- Safely carry out a daily conditioning workout using the knowledge gained from this course to prevent over-work;
+- Safely carry out a daily conditioning workout to prevent over work

 - Learning About Equine Exercise Physiology

 - Movement and Muscle

 - How Does the Energy Get to the Muscle?